wcj365/UMBC-Data-Science-Capstone/2026_SPRING_THURSDAY/README.md

 ## Group Email

-To send email to all students, use this email address:
+To send email to all students and instructors, use this email address:

 - umbc_data606_spring2026@googlegroups.com